andoleg/VisDrone_CenterNet/README.md

 - **Strong**: Our best single model achieves *45.1*AP on COCO test-dev.

 - **Easy to use:** We provide user friendly testing API and webcam demos.

+### Dataset
+1. Download VisDrone-Det dataset from [here](http://aiskyeye.com) (Need sign up to be able to download it)
+2. As the dataset's annotations has a unique format, we need to parse it to COCO annotations format:
+    1. Convert the data from VisDrone format to VOC xml format using `src/tools/vis_to_voc_xml.py`
+    2. Convert VOC xml annotations to `.json` COCO annotation using `src/tools/voc_xml_to_json.py`
+3. All data should be put into `data/coco/annotations/*.json` and `data/coco/train/*.jpg`

 ### Objects as points vs Single Shot Multiple-Box Detector
 During the time we were training CenterNet we gave SSD a shot.
 But we quickly came to realization that SSD300 performs extremely bad for small objects and on VisDrone dataset overall.
 Therefore, we decided to stick with CenterNet.